JULUCA | Risks & Side Effects

 - Monitoring for hepatotoxicity is recommended

-- Alternative treatments to JULUCA should be considered at the time of conception through the first trimester of pregnancy due to the risk of neural tube defects
+- Assess the risks and benefits of JULUCA and discuss with the patient to determine if an alternative treatment should be considered at the time of conception through the first trimester of pregnancy due to the risk of neural tube defects

 - Depressive disorders (including depressed mood, depression, dysphoria, major depression, mood altered, negative thoughts, suicide attempt, and suicidal ideation) have been reported with rilpivirine